Helminthic therapy: Research

+Research into TSO as a potential therapeutic began in the mid-1990s by gastroenterologist Joel Weinstock at the University of Iowa.

 Evidence in support of the idea that helminthic infections reduce the severity of autoimmune diseases is primarily derived from animal models.
 Studies conducted on mice and rat models of colitis, multiple sclerosis, type 1 diabetes, and asthma have shown helminth-infected subjects to display protection from the disease.
 The first clinical studies of helminthic therapy on humans started in 2003 with the use of Trichirus suis.
 While helminths are often considered a homogenous group, considerable differences exist between species and the species used in clinical research varies between human and animal trials.
 As such, caution must be exercised when interpreting the results from animal models.

 Helminthic therapy is currently being studied as a treatment for several (non-viral) autoimmune diseases in humans including celiac disease, Crohn's disease, multiple sclerosis, ulcerative colitis, and atherosclerosis.
 It is currently unknown which clinical dose or species of helminth is the most effective method of treatment.
 Hookworms have been linked to reduced risk of developing asthma, while Ascaris lumbricoides (roundworm infection) was associated with an increased risk of asthma.
 Similarly, Hymenolepis nana, Trichuris trichiura, Ascaris lumbricoides, Strongyloides stercoralis, Enterobius vermicularis, and Trichuris suis ova have all been found to lower the number of symptom exacerbations, reduce the number of symptom relapses, and decrease the number of new or enlarging brain lesions in patients with multiple sclerosis at doses ranging from 1,180 to 9,340 eggs per gram.
 However, Ascaris lumbricoides, Strongyloides stercoralis and Enterobius vermicularis are not considered suitable for therapeutic use in humans because they do not meet the criteria for a therapeutic helminth.

 Trichuris suis ova has been used in most cases to treat autoimmune disorders because it is thought to be non-pathogenic in humans and therefore has been presumed safe.

 The use of Trichuris suis ova has been granted by the USA Food and Drug Administration as an investigational medicinal product (IMP).
 A patient will ingest the eggs so the worms can colonize the caecum and colon of the human gut for a short period of time and provide treatment.
 The beneficial effect is temporary because the worms only live for a few weeks.
 Because of this short life span, treatments need to be repeated at intervals.
 Trichirus suis removes any wider public health issues due to species-specificity and lack of chronic infection.

 The hookworm Necator americanus has been granted an IMP license by the Medicines and Healthcare Regulatory Authority in the U.K. Necator americanus larvae are administered percutaneously and migrate through the vasculature and lungs to the small intestine.
 They feed on the blood from the mucosa.
 This hookworm is likely to be relatively safe, although it can cause temporary gastrointestinal side effects, especially following the initial inoculation, or with increased doses.
 High doses can also cause anemia.

 The general ideal characteristics for a therapeutic helminth are as follows: